Email

 • Decrease in sending speed occurs in a scenario when a domain sends fewer emails on a consistent basis (in the last 30 days)

-The following table suggests the volume of traffic for each day in the plan.
+The following table provides a suggested plan that gives examples for the volume of traffic for each day.

 Daily Volume